 Moving beyond this though, Ikea is now concerned with “personalisation, identity and adapting” says Futcher.

 The PS collection comes at a time when Ikea is also thinking about stepping up its sustainability efforts.

 While sustainability has always been one of the main pillars the company was built on, recently Ikea has been looking at its manufacturing process to see where further improvements can be made.

 One of the pieces in the PS collection is the result of this.
 Futcher says that the Vase product has been made by harvesting offcuts from other Ikea glass products.
 Made from various shades of leftover material, each one is a unique mouth-blown item.
 “This is the perfect example of collaboration between designer and supplier,” says Futcher.

-The event will be on 18 May at PI Artworks, 55 Eastcastle Street, Fitzrovia, London W1W 8EG .
+The event will be on the morning of 18 May at PI Artworks, 55 Eastcastle Street, Fitzrovia, London W1W 8EG .
 There are a limited number of spaces available for any Design Week readers who would like to attend.
 If you’re interested, email: firstname.lastname@example.org